craigmonson/colonize/README.md

 ### remote\_setup.sh ###

+The remote\_setup.sh file is used to execute the terraform remote command to ensure the state is properly synced for your terraform runs.

 Colonize looks for only one remote\_setup.sh file in the roots config (`env`) directory.
 Like the derived tfvars files above, this one also allows for variable interpolation.
-Colonize will read in, do the variable substitutions, and write it out in the leaf directory to a file named `_remote_setup.sh` The remote is used when colonize does it's thing with terraform, like plan, apply and destroy.
+Colonize will read in, do the variable substitutions, and write it out in the leaf directory to a file named `_remote_setup.sh`.
+The remote is used when colonize does it's thing with terraform, like plan, apply and destroy.